LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Proposed Method

 \section{Proposed Method}

-While most of the existing virtual try-on approaches leverage generative adversarial networks~\citep{han2018viton,wang2018toward,issenhuth2020not,morelli2022dresscode}, we propose a novel approach based, for the first time, on Latent Diffusion Models (LDMs).
+While most of the existing virtual try-on approaches leverage generative adversarial networks~\citep{han2018viton,wang2018toward,issenhuth2020not,morelli2022dresscode}, we propose a novel solution based, for the first time, on Latent Diffusion Models (LDMs).
 In particular, our work employs the Stable Diffusion architecture~\citep{rombach2022high} as a starting point to perform the virtual try-on task.
-To augment this text-to-image model with try-on capabilities, we modify its architecture to take as input both the try-on garment and the pose information of the target model.
-Also, to better preserve the input clothing item details, we propose to add a novel forward-only textual inversion technique during the generation process.
+To augment the text-to-image model with try-on capabilities, we modify the architecture to take as input both the try-on garment and the pose information of the target model.
+In addition, to better preserve the input clothing item details, we propose to add a novel forward-only textual inversion technique during the generation process.
 Finally, we enhance the image reconstruction autoencoder of Stable Diffusion with masked skip connections, thus improving the quality of generated images and better preserving the fine-grained details of the original model image.
-Figure~\ref{fig:model} depicts an overview of our proposed architecture.
+Figure~\ref{fig:model} depicts an overview of the proposed model.